 People who suffer from medical side effects often pay a high price.
 Constant trips to the pharmacy, visits to specialists, repeated misdiagnoses, revision surgeries, and unexpected hospitalizations add up.
 And that doesn’t include money spent on treatments that caused initial injury.

 The nature of the health care industry has allowed medical injuries to become increasingly common, and most people don’t realize that they’re able to be compensated for harm that’s been done.
-In some cases, people are aware of consumer advocacy lawsuits, but feel a sense of distrust when it comes to accepting legal support.
+In some cases, people are aware of consumer advocacy lawsuits, but feel a sense of distrust accepting legal support.